Create custom KPI dashboards using Azure Application Insights

-In the Overview pane, click the pin icon to add the tile to the last dashboard that you were viewing.
+In the Overview pane, select the pin icon to add the tile to a dashboard.

 In the top right, a notification will appear that your tile was pinned to your dashboard.
-Click Pinned to dashboard in the notification to return to your dashboard or use the dashboard pane.
+Select Pinned to dashboard in the notification to return to your dashboard or use the dashboard pane.

 That tile is now added to your dashboard.
 Select Edit to change the positioning of the tile.
-Click and drag the it into position and then click Done customizing.
+Select and drag it into position and then select Done customizing.
 Your dashboard now has a tile with some useful information.

 Add custom metric chart